 -Check each medical school’s admission requirements.

-Please consider the schedule above as a sample; it is only one of several paths for completing the most essential pre-med requirements.
+Please consider the schedule above as a sample; it is only one of several paths for completing essential pre-med requirements.
 Students, in consultation with pre-health, general, and major advisors, should develop individual schedules that will allow them to explore their interests, achieve their goals, and complete other required and recommended courses.
-Note that medical schools require a year of physics with lab (Physics 6A & 6AL, 6B & 6BL, 6C & 6CL), and most students complete physics by the end of the 3rd year.
-Students should meet with general, pre-health, and major advisors during their second year to consider their options for scheduling upper division biology courses required or recommended for pre-med students as well as to evaluate their progress toward completing major and general education requirements.
+Note that medical schools require a year of physics with lab (Physics 6A & 6AL, 6B & 6BL, 6C & 6CL), and although most students complete physics by the end of the 3rd year, just when to take physics depends on how well students are meeting the demands of their other courses.
+We strongly recommend you consult with a pre-health advisor or general Letters and Science advisor if you are considering enrolling in physics as a first year student.
+For scheduling upper division biology courses after second year, students should meet with pre-health and major advisors to consider their options.

 Almost all medical schools require that applicants take the Medical College Admission Test (MCAT).
 You should take the MCAT at least one year before you plan to enter medical school.